aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 [SFC Configuration](../core/sfc-configuration.md) > [Sources](../core/sfc-configuration.md#sources) >  [Source](../core/source-configuration.md)

-Source configuration for the SLMP protocol adapter.
-This type extends the [SourceConfiguration](../core/source-configuration.md) type.
+The SlmpSourceConfiguration class extends [SourceConfiguration](../core/source-configuration.md)  and defines the configuration for reading data from a Mitsubishi/Melsec PLC using SLMP protocol.
+It specifies the controller [AdapterController](#adaptercontroller) to use and the channels (values) to read from the PLC

 - [Schema](#slmpsourceconfiguration-schema)
 - [Examples](#slmpsourceconfiguration-examples)

 **Properties:**

 - [AdapterController](#adaptercontroller)
 - [Channels](#channels)

 ---
 ### AdapterController
-Controller Identifier for the controller to read from.
-This referenced server must be present in the Devices section of the adapter referred to by the ProtocolAdapter attribute of the source.
+The AdapterController property specifies the identifier of the SLMP controller to read data from.
+This identifier must match a controller defined in the Controllers section of the SLMP adapter configuration that is referenced by the source's ProtocolAdapter attribute.

 **Type**: String

-Must be an identifier of a server in the Controllers section of the SLMP adapter used by the source.

 ---
 ### Channels
-The channels configuration for an SLMP source holds configuration data to read values from fields on the source controller.
-The element is a map indexed by the channel identifier.
-Channels can be "commented" out by adding a "#" at the beginning of the identifier of that channel.
+The Channels property is a map of channel configurations for an SLMP source, where each entry is keyed by a unique channel identifier.
+It defines how to read specific values from the SLMP controller.
+Individual channels can be disabled by prefixing their identifier with "#" in the configuration

 **Type**: Map[String,[SlmpChannelConfiguration](#slmpchannelconfiguration)]